jai-imageio/jai-imageio-core/README.md

 * Copyright © 2005 Sun Microsystems
 * Copyright © 2010-2014 University of Manchester
-* Copyright © 2010-2015 Stian Soiland-Reyes
-* Copyright © 2015 Peter Hull
-* Copyright © 2015 Yannick De Turck
-* Copyright © 2015 Robin Stevens
-* Copyright © 2015 Mark Carroll
+* Copyright © 2015-2018 jai-imageio contributors

 The source code for the jai-imageio-core project is copyrighted code that is licensed to individuals or companies who download or otherwise